masprast/masprast/README.md

 # 👋 Hi!
 ## I’m @masprast
-I'm a freelance software developer who want to be a DevOps or Backend Dev, because I have curiousity in linux system administration and thinking how to create a system that usefull to users.
+I'm a freelance software developer who want to be a DevOps or Backend Dev, because I have curiousity in linux system administration and wants to create a system that usefull to users.

 ## About me
 A brief about my experience, I have been to college for bachelor degree on Computer Science discipline at 2012, but life's changing, so I decided to drop out at 2021.
 Ever since that I still study to growth my programming skill.
 I used to be a worker at cattle food factory twice in 2010-2011 (different company), before being a vocational teacher (teaching at SMK, TKJ discipline), which is my last job, for 7 years (started at 2015).
 Then I quit my job as a teacher in February 2023 and become a software developer freelance to this day.